BerkeleyLab/Marble/docs/README_fab.txt

   marble-xy.pos
   marble-ipc-d-356.txt

+Two more oddball files, not used for fab: testpoint_map.gbr testpoint_map.gvp
+They are there to produce a PDF that might help troublehsooting: gerbv -p testpoint_map.gvp -x pdf -o testpoint_map.pdf

 SHA-256 signature file, which can be used to verify the integrity and version of all of the files listed above: marble-sha256.txt